luis198327/Personal-Trainer/README.md

 ### Acknowledgements
 + I used the Code Institute GitHub template as a basis for setting up my repository.
++ I use W3Schools to assist with some features and to develop my understanding.
 + I would like to thank my mentor Spencer Barriball for his review and ongoing support with this project.